timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## How to use

-This is what a component using `gatsby-image` looks like:
+This is what a component using `gatsby-background-image` looks like:

 ```jsx
 import React from 'react'